 - They encourage healthier habits.
-Instead of starving to "look" a certain way, you are encouraged to fuel our body for optimal performance.
+Instead of starving to "look" a certain way, you are encouraged to fuel your body for optimal performance.

 5. Get involved with your running community

 Running doesn't have to be a solo sport.
 Engaging with your running community can help keep you motivated and inspired on the run.
-They can also be a resource for training, support, and current events/races.
+A running community can also be a resource for training, support, and staying aware of current events/races.
 Here are some ways you can get involved...

 - Join a local running club or group